exorsyst/flames-of-hell-led/README.md

 Designed to allow the flames of hell to lick your windows, add this to your favourite Pico based LED strip.
+Designed to work with https://shop.pimoroni.com/products/flexible-rgb-led-strip-neopixel-ws2812-sk6812-compatible but should be fine with any WS2812 compatable strip.

 Upload all the .py files to your Pico.